-ArtMedia Gallery is pleased to present a one-second exhibition of the French-Venezuelan photographer Magüi Trujillo.
+ArtMedia Gallery is pleased to present a second personal exhibition of the French-Venezuelan photographer Magüi Trujillo.
 As in her previous project hosted here, she complements her photographic exploration with a brief incursion into video.
-The filmic and the still image have been the focus of her interest in her long creative career, the latter finally taking the protagonist role.
+Filmic and straight photography images have been the focus of her interest in her long creative career, the latter finally taking the protagonist role.

 The starting point of this project was a tour the artist made through the mangroves of Rio Chico, in Venezuela, in 2009, where she photographed intensively.
 Later, she archived the images until the right moment came for her to return to them.
 In the meantime, new projects occupied her.
 It was not until 2019 that she retook those images and, traveling to Miami, went to such a natural formation again.
 At that moment, she knew her new work proposal would be based on her visual and emotional experiences when photographing the mangroves.

 Nature has been the vast space where Magüi Trujillo has developed her artistic research.
 Sometimes, her work has acquired an appearance close to the landscape.
 However, the photographer has not been interested in exploring this artistic genre per se.
 Her research on nature is of a different order of concern.
 For her, nature is an active force that models our material world and proposes the base of human spirituality